 Adjust your position to allow for the radius to be on top and the cut edge to be on the bottom so that you will also have gravity on your side when filling the gap.

-This will allow your puddle to run down and into the cut edge without you having to concentrate your arc over the edge and risk burn through of your metal.
+This will allow your puddle to run down and into the cut edge without you having to concentrate your arc over the edge and risk burning through your metal.

 From this point, you will start to work with your electrode.
 You will need to use the electrode to push your weld puddle.
 This requires you to work in a whipping motion.